Preparing Scouts for Summer Camp

 Ready to Send Your Scout to Summer Camp?

-If you're a first-time parent, sending your son or daughter to summer camp can feel a tad bit emotional when you don't know what to expect.
+If you're a first-time parent, sending your son or daughter to summer camp can feel a bit emotional when you don't know what to expect.
 Sit down and have a conversation with your Scout about what they want to achieve at summer camp, and make sure they have all the gear they need to stay hydrated and shielded from the sun and insects throughout the week.
-For camping equipment, hiking gear, and more—check out ScoutShop.org, the official online retail store of the Boy Scouts of America!
+For camping equipment, hiking gear, and more—check out ScoutShop.org, the official online retail store of Scouting America!